liquidinstruments/moku-examples/docs/reference/awg/generate_waveform.md

   type: string
   unit: MS/s
 - default: null
-  description: Lookup table coefficients.
+  description: Lookup table voltage values.
 The entries of the LUT are normalized to range [-1.0, 1.0]; if the LUT entries are identically zero then it remains unchanged.
   name: lut_data
   param_range: array of -inf, inf
   type: array